Aphantasia is the inability to visualise

 able to picture something in one's

-mind.
-Many people with aphantasia
+Mind.
+Many people with Aphantasia

 are also unable to recall sounds, smells

-or sensations of touch.
+Or sensations of touch.
 Some also

 report

-prosopagnosia, the inability to
+prosopagnosia, the inability to Recognise faces.
+The phenomenon was

-first described by Francis Galton in
+First described by Francis Galton in

-1880 but has since remained relativ
+1880, but has since remained relatively

 ely unstudied.